gaehlerm/SoftwareEngineering/README.md

     return matrix
 ```

 When in doubt, resist the temptation to split up the code and avoid using single-line initialization.
+Here I would prefer the second solution using a list initialization using one variable.

 ## Black magic code

 Your code will contain some complexity.
 There's no doubt about it.
 The only question is how you deal with it.
 One point is that you have to be honest.
 Some programmers try to hide complex code using all kinds of black magic.
 This approach may work occasionally, but the code will be cursed.
 You can keep working on the code, but occasionally you see this black magic and you'll become petrified.
 Your only thought will be: "I hope I'll never have to touch this."

 It is much better to be honest.
-The problem is complex, and we break it down into smaller pieces that we can solve.
+The problem has a certain complexity, and we break it down into smaller pieces that we can solve.
 Do not hide the complexity; make it apparent.

 # 28. Dependencies